Olof Gustaf Hedstrom: The Bethel Ship mission in New York harbor

-Hedstrom and the training of Scandianvian Methodist ministers
+Hedstrom and the training of Scandinavian Methodist ministers

 The Bethel Ship mission came to act as a training ground for new ministers serving Scandinavian Methodist congregations in America.
 Sven B. Newman, Victor Witting, Ole Peter Petersen, Nels O. Westergreen, among many other ministers served at the North River Mission.

 The influence of Hedstrom on Swedish settlement locations

 The work of O. G. Hedstrom at the Bethel Ship mission had an important influence on the settlement of Swedish immigrants in the United States.